HengchaoChen/dmSLDA/README.md

 # dmSLDA
-This is a repository for the recent paper: Chen, H and Sun, Q (2022).
+This is a repository for the recent paper: Chen, Hengchao and Sun, Qiang (2022).
 Distributed Sparse Multicategory Discriminant Analysis.
 AISTATS 2022.